Saqib Mahmood: International career

 In around mid-January 2025, he faced visa clearance delays as he was supposed to tour India with the other England team members for their white ball bilateral home series.
 Due to his Pakistani heritage, he apparently faced delays in clearing his visa and he also apparently missed the pace-bowling camp in Abu Dhabi ahead of the India tour.
-He was belatedly granted visa by Indian officials and he was just well in time to fly with the other England players to India.
+He was belatedly granted visa by Indian officials and he arrived just in time to fly with the other England players to India.
 On 31 January 2025, Mahmood picked up a triple wicket maiden over in the second over of India's innings during the fourth T20I between England and India and during the procession of India's middle order collapse, albeit he had been the fulcrum of the collapse, as he picked up the priced scalps of Sanju Samson, Tilak Varma and Suryakumar Yadav in the same over in a space of six balls to reduce India to a precarious position of 12 runs for the loss of three wickets.
 He also became only the second ever bowler in a men's T20I match after West Indies's Jerome Taylor (who achieved the feat against South Africa in 2007) to complete the milestone of having taken three wickets while also not conceding any runs in the same over.